 This stage can be divided into two, based on the invasiveness of the cancer cells.1 These categories are

 - Ductal carcinoma in situ (DCIS): This is when abnormal cells have only been found in the lining of the breast milk duct or lobules and haven’t spread into the surrounding breast tissue.
-Hence, this form of early cancer
+Hence, this form of early cancer is highly treatable but can spread if left untreated.

 - Lobular carcinoma in situ (LCIS): This is generally not considered cancer despite having the word “carcinoma” in its name.
 In it, the cells in the lobules are abnormal but non-invasive.
 However, this might indicate that a woman is at a higher risk of breast cancer and need to come in for regular breast exams, mammograms, and hormone radiation therapy to prevent the cancer cells from growing.